 Free California LLC Filings Are Over

-California has dropped its filing fees for starting a new limited liability company (LLC) and many other business entities until June 30, 2023.
-Previously, entrepreneurs would have to pay $70 to file their Articles of Organization, but now they can form a California LLC for free ($0).
+For a brief time period, California dropped its filing fees for starting a new limited liability company (LLC) and many other business entities.
+However, that free filing period only lasted until June 30, 2023.
+As of this writing, entrepreneurs once again have to pay $70 to file their Articles of Organization.
+It’s no longer possible to form a California LLC for free ($0).

-To encourage business growth, the California legislature has waived formation fees for domestic and foreign LLCs, corporations, and limited partnerships.
-That means it’s a great time to launch your California dream business.
+The California legislature initially waived these formation fees to help encourage business growth for domestic and foreign LLCs, corporations, and limited partnerships.
+But even though these fees are reinstated, it’s still a great time to launch your California dream business.

-Below, we’ll break down everything you need to know about how to form an LLC in California for free and the other new California business filing fees.
-We’ll explore which filings are $0, the types of business entities you can now form for less, and anything that’s changed with regard to starting a new business in the Golden State.
+Below, we’ll break down everything you need to know about how to form an LLC in California and the other new California business filing fees.
+We’ll explore the basic filing fees, the types of business entities you can form, and more about starting a new business in the Golden State.

 Start Your California LLC